Firigion/scarpets/README.md

 ### Signal strength

-The app also has a functionality to return the signal strength of a cointainer.
+The app also has a functionality to return the signal strength of a container.
 This is especially useful for overloaded containers (containers with stacked unstackables, which usually results in a comparator reading signal strength higher than 15), since a redstone dust powered by a comparator reading from this inventory will be at ss15.

 To use it, just look at the inventory in question and run `/storagetech_aid ss` or `/storagetech_aid ss <pos>` to specify a position other than the one you are looking at.